 The IPS are also able to dis-fragmentation packet streams, Cyclic Redundancy Check (CRC) errors, stop TCP sequencing problems and wash the unwanted network layer and transport choices.

-The IPS can be categorized into following categories: Network-based intrusion prevention system (NIPS) which controls the whole network for suspicious traffic by learning about the protocol activity ; Wireless intrusion prevention systems (WIPS) that maintains a wireless network for malicious traffic by analyzing wireless networking protocols; Network behavior analysis (NBA) that checks network traffic to detect threats that produce unusual traffic flows like some sort of malware and policy violations and distributed denial of service (DDoS) attacks; Host-based intrusion prevention system (HIPS) which is an pre installed software package that controls a single host for malicious activity by analyzing events occurring within that host.
+The IPS can be categorized into following categories: Network-based intrusion prevention system (NIPS) which controls the whole network for suspicious traffic by learning about the protocol activity ; Wireless intrusion prevention systems (WIPS) that maintains a wireless network for malicious traffic by analyzing wireless networking protocols; Network behavior analysis (NBA) that checks network traffic to detect threats that produce unusual traffic flows like some malware and policy violations and distributed denial of service (DDoS) attacks; Host-based intrusion prevention system (HIPS) which is an pre-installed software package that controls a single host for malicious activity by analyzing events occurring within that host.

 Most of the IPS systems nowadays use three detection techniques.
 These are: Signature-Based Detection- that controls packets in the Network and it compares with pre-determined and pre-configured attack patterns known as signatures; Statistical anomaly-based detection that maintains the regular network activity such as what protocols are used, what sort of bandwidth is generally used, what devices and ports are usually connected to each other and alerts the user or administrator when traffic is detected which is not normal; and Stateful Protocol Analysis Detection that detects deviation of protocols with the help of comparisons of the events observed.